ethanzh/routeshare/README.md

 # UT Routeshare

+## TODO:
+- [x] Construct list of coordinates based on start and end point
+- [ ] Scrape for all UT building addresses
+- [ ] Create back-end for user log-in, info input
+- [ ] Retrieve building from unique course ID

 This is a program where users will be able to add friends via their UTEID or UT e-mails.

 Every user inputs their current 5 digit unique course numbers, and the program will inform